ZecHub/zechub/site/Using_Zcash/Non-Custodial_Exchanges.md

 **#7 No KYC Requirements**: Many non-custodial exchanges do not require users to undergo extensive know-your-customer (KYC) procedures, offering a level of privacy and inclusivity that is absent in some custodial platforms.

-Now, let’s explore a few of the accessible non-custodial exchanges that facilitate Zcash trading.
+Now, let us explore a few of the accessible non-custodial exchanges that facilitate Zcash trading.
 Utilizing these platforms will provide you with a convenient means to acquire more Zcash coins.

 ### **Summary**